Use of ‘The Late’

 When Should You Use the Forms on this Page?

 You can use these forms of address for any mode of communication: addressing a letter, invitation, card or Email.
 (If there are differences between the official and social forms of address, I will have mentioned the different forms.)
-The form noted in the salutation is the same form you say when you say their name in conversation or when you greet them.
+The form noted in the salutation is the same form you use when you say their name in conversation or when you greet them.

 ___What I don’t cover on this site are many things I do cover in my book: all the rules of forms of address, about names, international titles, precedence, complimentary closes, details on invitations, place cards, all sorts of introductions, etc. I hope you’ll get a copy of the book if you’d like the further detail.